MyPortugalHoliday.com

 The areas to avoid during December are the Douro Valley and the northern coastal towns.

 The Douro Valley can be extremely wet in December.
-Although there may be bargains available for the boat cruises, the (possibly wet) weather can make them much less enjoyable.
+Whilst there may be bargains available for boat cruises, the potentially inclement weather can significantly diminish their appeal.

-The northern coastal towns (north of Costa Nova and Aveiro) experience strong winds, possible rain and are mostly closed for winter.
-Many of the towns along the Atlantic coastline can appear rather gloomy and bleak in December.
+The northern coastal towns (north of Costa Nova and Aveiro) are subject to strong winds and possible rain, with most establishments closed for winter.
+Many towns along the Atlantic coastline can appear rather gloomy and bleak in December.

 The Algarve is a fantastic destination in December, as long as you accept that the resort towns will be very quiet, and the weather is not warm enough to sunbathe.